 Diagnosis of ALD

-The diagnosis of ALD should be considered in four distinct clinical settings:
+The diagnosis of adrenoleukodystrophy should be considered in four distinct clinical settings:

 - Young or middle-aged men with progressive gait disorders, leg stiffness or weakness, abnormalities of sphincter control and sexual dysfunction, with or without adrenal insufficiency or cognitive or behavioral deficits

-- All males with primary adrenocortical (adrenal) insufficiency, with or without evidence of neurological abnormality
+- All males with primary adrenal insufficiency, with or without evidence of neurological abnormality

 Very long-chain fatty acids

 Males: The most important laboratory assay is the measurement of the concentration of very long-chain fatty acids (VLCFA) in plasma.
-VLCFA levels are elevated in 99.9% of males with ALD of all ages regardless of the presence or absence of clinical symptoms.
+VLCFA levels are elevated in >99.9% of males with adrenoleukodystrophy of all ages regardless of the presence or absence of clinical symptoms.
 The three parameters analyzed are: the concentration of C26:0, the ratio of C24:0/C22:0, and the ratio of C26:0/C22:0.
-Table 1 shows the mean results for normal controls, affected males, and carrier females [Valianpour et al. 2003].
+Table 1 shows the mean results for normal controls, affected males and females [Valianpour et al. 2003].